vtfk/node-shared-logger/README.md

 ## Usage

 ## Config
 All options are optional.
-Logging to a remote syslog aggregator can be configured in logConfig() or as env variables.
+Logging to a remote syslog aggregator can be configured in `logConfig()` or as env variables.

+> Note: `logConfig()` can be called multiple times to update the config throughout the program.
+  And it will keep the previous config parameter if not specified in the next call.

 ```
 const options = {
   remote: {                     // Options for remote logging.
 If undefined; disables remote logging